-- levels of car parking may be achievable.
-The parking standards set out below will therefore not be applicable to the masterplanned areas of Paddock Wood and Tudeley but rather these will be developed through a masterplanning exercise. - 6.18 As aforementioned, the recommendations detailed above and in Table 6 will apply to residential development under use class C3 (dwellings) only.
-It is expected that all other vehicle parking standards (that is, for residential institutions (use class C2) and all other non-residential proposals) will be required in accordance with Kent County Council's latest adopted standards found in SPG4, or subsequent iteration of this.
-Visitor parking will generally be provided at 0.2 spaces per unit for all new residential development in all Zones within the DM policy (i.e. across the whole borough).
-Although Kent County Council's latest IGN3 guidance indicates that public car parks should be considered appropriate for the accommodation of visitor parking within town centre locations (Zone A in the case of RTW), this would not be considered appropriate or suitable for Zone A nor the policy due to aforementioned discussions with Parking Services suggesting that spare capacity in public car parks may be limited (as well as that in fact visitors tend to park in on-street locations to minimize walking distance in any case).
-Moreover, the 400m catchment areas of those public car parks that analysis in Appendix C suggests indeed do have spare capacity does not in fact cover the whole of Zone A. As such, there will be a mandatory visitor parking requirement in Zone A and a minimum requirement in Zone B and C. For clarification, in Zone A this standard will be rounded to the nearest whole unit.
-For example, in Zone A, a residential development of 2 units will not require visitor parking (0.4 spaces); however, visitor parking will be required at 3 units and above (0.6 spaces+).
-However, in Zone B and C where there are minimum parking standards, all residential developments will require visitor parking. - 6.19 Cycle parking for both residential and non-residential development will be required in accordance with the minimum standards in SPG4 (at one space per bedroom).
-Both visitor and cycle parking standards for residential (and non-residential) development will be incorporated into the vehicle parking standards development management policy in the new Local Plan.
-Moreover, although Kent County Council research in IGN3 has found that very few households in Kent use garages for parking, and rather for storage, it is considered that garages will be suitable as a means of accommodating parking space only if they are of a minimum of 3.6m (width)/7m (length) in size and therefore able to incorporate both parking space and storage. - 6.20 As detailed above, it is anticipated that these parking standards will be reviewed following the 2021 Census data.
+- SPD).
+For clarity, excluding the masterplanned areas, Zone B standards would apply to Paddock Wood, and Zone C standards would apply to Tudeley/rest of Capel parish. - 6.19 As previously explained, the recommendations detailed above and in Table 6 would apply to residential development under use class C3 (dwellings) only.
+It is expected that all other vehicle parking standards (that is, for residential institutions (use class C2) and all other non-residential proposals) would be required in accordance with Kent County Council's latest guidance as appropriate.
+It is proposed that visitor parking should also generally be provided at 0.2 spaces per unit for all new residential development in all Zones within the DM policy (i.e. across the whole borough).
+Although Kent County Council's latest IGN3 guidance indicates that public car parks should be considered appropriate for the accommodation of visitor parking within town centre locations (Zone A in the case of RTW), this would not be considered appropriate or suitable for Zone A nor the policy due to discussions with Parking Services as explained above suggesting that spare capacity in public car parks may be limited (as well as that in fact visitors tend to park in on-street locations to minimize walking distance in any case).
+Moreover, the 400m catchment areas of those public car parks that analysis in Appendix C suggests indeed do have spare capacity does not in fact cover the whole of Zone A. As such, there would be a mandatory visitor parking requirement in Zone A and a minimum requirement in Zone B and C. For clarification, in Zone A this standard would be rounded to the nearest whole unit.
+For example, in Zone A, a residential development of two units would not require visitor parking (0.4 spaces); however, visitor parking would be required at three units and above (0.6 spaces+).
+However, in Zone B and C where there are minimum parking standards, all residential developments would require visitor parking. - It is also proposed that cycle parking for both residential and non-residential development would be required in accordance with the minimum standards in Kent County Council's latest guidance as appropriate.
+Both visitor and cycle parking standards for residential (and non-residential) development would be incorporated into the vehicle parking standards development management policy in the new Local Plan.
+Moreover, although Kent County Council research in IGN3 has found that very few households in Kent use garages for parking, and rather for storage, it is considered that garages would be suitable as a means of accommodating parking space only if they are of a minimum of 3.6m (width)/7m (length) in size and therefore able to incorporate both parking space and storage. - 6.21 As detailed above, it is anticipated that these parking standards will be reviewed following the 2021 Census data.
 It is also intended that to inform future policy, along with Tunbridge Wells Borough Council's general approach to contributions, Tunbridge Wells Borough Council will monitor car ownership in new developments, to be corroborated against Census information.
-This will either be achieved through developers providing information on this at different stages of a build out/occupation (dependent on the size of the site) or by Tunbridge Wells Borough Council through its ongoing monitoring of contributions: a monitoring fee is likely to be incorporated into S.106 agreements, to be based on a future Supplementary Planning Document.
+This will either be achieved through developers providing information on this at different stages of a build-out/occupation (dependent on the size of the site) or by Tunbridge Wells Borough Council through its ongoing monitoring of contributions: a monitoring fee is likely to be incorporated into S.106 agreements, to be based on a future Supplementary Planning Document.